-Need to short sell your home?
+Ready to short sell your home?

-What steps do I take in a short sale?
+What's involved in a short sale?

 First, assess the true market value of your property.
 Since hiring a licensed appraiser may not work with your already tight budget, a qualified local REALTOR® that knows the current conditions of the Guerneville real estate market is the best way to get a reliable estimate of what your home could sell for.